Communicate with the TurtleBot

 You can control the movement of the TurtleBot by publishing a message to the

-/mobile_base/commands/velocity topic.
+/cmd_vel topic.
 The message has to be of type

-geometry_msgs/Twist and contains data specifying desired linear and angular velocities.
+geometry_msgs/Twist, which contains data specifying desired linear and angular velocities.
 The TurtleBot's movements can be controlled through two different values: the linear velocity along the X-axis controls forward and backward motion and the angular velocity around the Z-axis controls the rotation speed of the robot base.